-Mori no Ike is located near Dent, Minn., approximately 3-1/2 hours from Minneapolis-St. Paul and 2 hours from Bemidji, Minn.
+Mori no Ike is located near Dent, Minn., approximately three and a half hours from Minneapolis-St. Paul and two hours from Bemidji, Minn.
 We are in the early stages of fundraising to build a permanent facility in Bemidji, on the shores of Turtle River Lake.

-The current Mori no Ike, however, still recreates a bit of Japan.
+The current Mori no Ike site, however, still recreates a bit of Japan.
 The landscaping reflects traditional Japanese design, and the dining hall was recently rebuilt with an eye to Japanese architecture.
-Other Japanese-influenced Mori no Ike facilities include an arts space with pottery wheels, a large indoor space used for a dojo (training hall), and tatami spaces for reading and tea ceremonies.
-In keeping with the fact that Mori no Ike is also a summer camp, we also have a soccer field, basketball court, waterfront for swimming and canoeing, and a campfire pit.
+Other Japanese-influenced Mori no Ike facilities include an art space with pottery wheels, a large indoor space used for a dojo (training hall) and tatami spaces for reading and tea ceremonies.
+In keeping with the fact that Mori no Ike is a summer camp, we also have a soccer field, basketball court, waterfront for swimming and canoeing as well as a campfire pit.

-The small rural village of Dent is located in north central Minnesota, in the middle of a lake region and the nearby the towns of Detroit Lakes and Perham.
+Dent is located in north-central Minnesota, in the middle of a lake region and the nearby towns of Detroit Lakes and Perham.

 About Lakeside Camp